Kunal2319/Catalytic-Pyrolysis/README.md

 We welcome contributions and suggestions to enhance the project.
 You can fix the repository, create a new branch, make your changes, and submit a pull request.
 Additionally, please report any issues or bugs you encounter through the repository's issue tracker.

-Thank you for being so interested in the Catalytic Pyrolysis of Plastics Predictive Modeling project!
+Thank you for being so interested in the Predictive Modeling of Catalytic Pyrolysis Process project!